 Whenever there is a break, stand up and walk around.
 Stretching your legs frequently, even for a short time, will help reduce the risks of sitting for too long.
 To those who can manage to stand without assistance, make it a habit every time you're watching TV.

-Hydrating is crucial for health and wellness.
-And for older adults, there are lots of health bonuses for being well-hydrated.
+man pouring water at sink with fitness tracker watchHydrating is crucial for health and wellness.
 It improves digestion, electrolyte balance, kidney function, and nutrient transportation.
 But what does it have to do with prolonged sitting?

 Every time you feel thirsty, odds are that the drinking water is beyond reach.
 Don't wait until the next time you walk into the kitchen to fill your water glass.
 Instead, use that empty glass as a reason to stand up and walk around!
-You can also set up a goal of a healthy amount of water to drink per day.
-And this should motivate you to stand and move frequently.
+You can also set a goal of a healthy amount of water to drink per day.
+This should motivate you to stand and move frequently.

 While you may have a habit of placing your home phone or cell phone close to your lounging chair, avoid this.
 Place it further to prompt you to stand and walk every time someone calls.
 Placing these devices close to us encourages the bad habit of sitting too much.

-On average, we spend over 60% of our time at work sitting down.
+man working at home at standing desk with laptopOn average, we spend over 60% of our time at work sitting down.
 Thankfully, there's a solution to this: using a standing desk.
-This will allow you to spend more time standing up, and therefore, less sitting.
+This will allow you to spend more time standing up and, therefore, less sitting.
 With a small budget, you can get an affordable standing desk.
 Alternatively, if you are employed, you can reach out to your employer if they can help get one for you.
 Whether you spend all day at a desk for work, occasionally use a desk for hobbies, or just sit down for tasks like paying the bills, everyone can benefit from more time standing while tackling these activities.

 If you have to sit at a desk, consider working in some desk exercises!
-Check out a list of healthy desk exercises from NASA!
+Check out a list of healthy desk exercises from NASA

 If you like to see the data behind your health, wearing a fitness tracker will help you stay motivated.
 Using this device, you can set up goals you want to achieve daily or weekly.
 Since the focus now is on standing, consider goals that encourage less sitting during the day.
 Try to reach 10,000 steps or set a goal for 60 minutes of activity in a day.